d12frosted/elpa-mirror/gnu/embark-consult-readme.txt

 3.7.2 New target example in regular buffers - short Wikipedia links ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

-  Say you want to teach embark to treat text of the form `wikipedia:Garry_Kasparov' in any regular buffer as a link to Wikipedia, with actions to open the Wikipedia page in eww or an external browser or to save the URL of the page in the kill-ring.
+  Say you want to teach Embark to treat text of the form `wikipedia:Garry_Kasparov' in any regular buffer as a link to Wikipedia, with actions to open the Wikipedia page in eww or an external browser or to save the URL of the page in the kill-ring.
 We